Skip to main content Skip to secondary navigation

 • If you received their name from someone, tell them who referred you (eg: Stanford CAPS or the name of your CAPS therapist)

-• If you plan to use insurance, share your insurance name (eg: Cardinal Care student health insurance through MHN, Anthem Blue Cross, United, etc.) and ask if they are currently accepting new clients with your insurance plan.
+• If you plan to use insurance, share your insurance name (eg: Cardinal Care student health insurance through Aetna, Anthem Blue Cross, United, etc.) and ask if they are currently accepting new clients with your insurance plan.

 • Your preference for follow up (you can give both options for phone and email, but let them know if one is best- phone or email)